Inattentional Blindness: Understanding The Phenomenon

 Inattentional blindness occurs in various aspects of our everyday life.
 For instance, employers often encourage multitasking to achieve work objectives.
 However, inattentional blindness research indicates that multitasking can lead to reduced efficiency and quality of work, as we can only attend to a limited number of variables simultaneously.

 Another manifestation of inattentional blindness is when we fail to notice someone entering a room or speaking to us because we're absorbed in entertainment, such as watching TV, playing video games, or reading a book.
 This phenomenon, which differentiates inattentional blindness from intentional ignorance, can lead to missed information or cues.
-Similarly, parents might feel their children are deliberately ignoring them, but it's often just the child engrossed in another stimulus, experiencing sustained inattentional blindness.
+Similarly, parents might interpret that their children are deliberately ignoring them, but it's often just the child engrossed in another stimulus, experiencing sustained inattentional blindness.

 Inattentional blindness vs. change blindness